-- 1. A Party may apply a measure described in paragraph 2, during the transition period only, if as a result of the reduction or elimination of a duty pursuant to this Agreement, an originating good is being imported into the Party's territory in such increased quantities, in absolute terms or relative to domestic production, and under such conditions as to constitute a substantial cause of serious injury, or threat thereof, to a domestic industry producing a like or directly competitive good. - 2.
-If the conditions in paragraph 1 are met, a Party may to the extent necessary to prevent or remedy serious injury, or threat thereof, and facilitate adjustment: - (a) suspend the further reduction of any rate of duty provided for under this Agreement on the good; or - (b) increase the rate of duty on the good to a level not to exceed the lesser of - (i) the most-favored-nation (MFN) applied rate of duty in effect at the time the measure is applied, and - (ii) the MFN applied rate of duty in effect on the day immediately preceding the date of entry into force of this Agreement.1 - 3. (a) Except as provided in subparagraph (b), a Party shall apply a safeguard measure to imports of an originating good that are subject to a determination under paragraph 1 irrespective of their source. - (b) A Party may exclude imports of an originating good of another Party from application of a safeguard measure if the Party accorded duty-free treatment to imports of the good from such other Party, pursuant to an agreement between those Parties, for the three-year period preceding the date of entry into force of this Agreement. - 4.
-No Party may apply a safeguard measure against an originating good of another Party as long as the exporting Party's share of imports of the originating good in the importing Party does not exceed three percent, provided that Parties with less than three percent import share collectively account for not more than nine percent of total imports of such originating good.
+1. A Party may impose a measure described in paragraph 2, during the transition period only, if as a result of the reduction or elimination of a duty pursuant to this Agreement, an originating good is being imported into the Party's territory in such increased quantities, in absolute terms or relative to domestic production, and under such conditions as to constitute a substantial cause of serious injury, or threat thereof, to a domestic industry producing a like or directly competitive good.

+2. If the conditions in paragraph 1 are met, a Party may to the extent necessary to prevent or remedy serious injury, or threat thereof, and facilitate adjustment:

+- (a) suspend the further reduction of any rate of duty provided for under this Agreement on the good; or - (b) increase the rate of duty on the good to a level not to exceed the lesser of - (i) the most-favored-nation (MFN) applied rate of duty in effect at the time the action is taken, and - (ii) the MFN applied rate of duty in effect on the day immediately preceding the date of entry into force of this Agreement. - 3. (a) Except as provided in subparagraph (b), a Party shall apply a safeguard measure to imports of an originating good that are subject to a determination under paragraph 1 irrespective of their source. - (b) A Party may exclude imports of an originating good of another Party from application of a safeguard measure if the Party accorded duty-free treatment to imports of the good from such other Party, pursuant to an agreement between those Parties, for the three-year period preceding entry into force of this Agreement.

-1 The Parties understand that neither tariff rate quotas nor quantitative restrictions would be a permissible form of safeguard measure.
+&lt;sup>1 The Parties understand that neither tariff rate quotas nor quantitative restrictions would be a permissible form of safeguard measure.